refinedev/refine/documentation/docs/api-reference/core/hooks/import-export/useImport.md

 }
 ```

-Now, parsed data is mapped to conform our APIs requirements.
+With this code, the parsed data will be mapped to conform to the API requirements.

 ## API Reference